franose371/web-minesweeping/README.md

 # web-minesweeping
-a web version minesweeping, tested on chrome and firefox
+**canvas-minesweeping:** a web minesweeping game using canvas and native JavaScript, tested on Firefox and Chrome.
+Completed.

+svg-minesweeping: a web minesweeping game using svg and Vue.js, uncompleted.